jcowey/P3/pdfs/PDF_improvement_experimentation/discussion.md

 ### First results

-For anyone who want to skip my prose and just view the files and get to grips with them that way, then go [here.](https://github.com/jcowey/P3/tree/master/pdfs/PDF_improvement_experimentation)
+For anyone who wants to skip my prose and just view the files and get to grips with them that way, then go [here.](https://github.com/jcowey/P3/tree/master/pdfs/PDF_improvement_experimentation)

 A few comments on the experiment files so far.